 Until the next time,

 P.S.
 Did you enjoy this post?
-If so, subscribe to ChickAboutTown today and be sure to read new posts as soon as I publish them.
-You can subscribe in a reader or subscribe to receive posts directly in your inbox.
+If so, subscribe to ChickAboutTown today and be sure to get new posts as soon as I publish them.
 You can also follow me on Twitter or on Facebook for daily musings on living & lifestyle in East Africa.
 Signing up is free and easy!